‘Let Russ Cook’ on full display: Russell Wilson takes command as Seahawks roll past Atlanta

 You asked for it, he asked for it, and on Sunday everyone got what they wanted.

-Let the overcooked clichés commence: Russell Wilson has been let loose, and because of that the Seahawks offense is perhaps as good as it’s ever been.
+Let the overcooked clichés commence: Russell Wilson has been let loose, and because of that the Seahawks’ offense is perhaps as good as it has ever been.

 At least it was in the season opener Sunday in Atlanta, where a flawless start from Wilson set the tone in a 38-25 victory over the Falcons in an empty Mercedes-Benz Stadium.

-The 38 points are the most the Seahawks have scored in a season opener since 1998 (a 38-0 win over Philadelphia).
+The 38 points are the most the Seahawks have scored in an opener since 1998 (a 38-0 victory over Philadelphia).

 “We’re going to be a tough football team to beat, and I’m excited about it,” Wilson said in a postgame video call.
 “We can score a lot of points and we’ve got a lot of great players.”